joshuakarjala/slack-events-listener/README.md

-# express-slack-events-listener
+# slack-events-listener

 Middleware which emits all events received from Slack Events API.
 It handles the intial verification with Slack and calls your callback with all events received from Slack.

 This example is for `express`, but the middleware is `connect`-compatible.
 All that's required is that `req.body` is json.

 ## How To
-`npm install express-slack-events-listener`
+`npm install slack-events-listener`

 Initialize the middleware with your Slack verification token and your event handling callback.